-Boscawen Municipal Complex

-Final Meeting Minutes 1st Listening Session Plains Village District

-Tuesday, December 19, 2017 at 6:00pm
+Boscawen Municipal Complex Draft Meeting Minutes Tuesday, December 19, 2017 at 6:00pm

-This is a listening session and the board is looking to get that feedback.
-We have talked about a number of different options and there is still some room for discussion.
+It was brought up about how there is a residential area where Bernie's Garage is and why did we get into this area, and bring in all these single family homes into this new zone.
+It was explained to the public that this area is a starting point.
+It was mentioned that this is a listening session and the board is looking to get that feedback and we have talked about a number of different options and there is still some room for discussion.
 The whole idea of what the district boundary is certainly part of the discussion.

-Discussion ensued regarding the King Street area.
-The Plains Village District doesn't reach the Concord City line.
-The Boscawen Plains to the public, always was as far south as you could get.
-It was felt that this area from Crete's up to the dip was manufacturing and commercial.
+Ted Houston stated that the King Street area to calling it the Plains Village District and the word Plains doesn't reach the Concord City line, and thinks that Boscawen Plains to them always was far south as you could get.
+He also thinks that it cuts off a lot off that area.
+They think this area from Crete's to up to the dip and that it was manufacturing, commercial all in that area is opening a can of worms and they can't be considering it the Plains.

-Questions were asked what percentage of the town of Boscawen is Commercial and were told they don't have those specific percentages.
-The public mentioned that Boscawen has one of the highest tax rates in the state and part of the problem is we have very little commercial business in town.
+Someone in the public audience asked what percentage of the Town of Boscawen is Commercial?
+They were told they don't have those specific percentages.
+The public mentioned that Boscawen has one of the highest tax rates in the state.
+Part of our problem is we have very little commercial business in town.
 We know in order to reduce our tax rate we need to bring business to town.
 We have to designate some portion of the town as commercial.
 What can we do to facilitate bringing the type of businesses we want to see in the town that will not have negative impact on our community and will fit the character of our community?
 How much are we willing to give the town for that type of development?

-There is no perfect balance of commercial or residential.
+It was explained that there is no perfect balance of commercial or residential.
 In the Winthrop Carter Open House, we heard that the people wanted to have developments that fit in the area.
 We heard that people want more commercial growth.
 Another public member stated that not everyone wants to bring commercial and some didn't move here for that, that they moved here for the agrarian background, and are willing to pay the higher taxes to keep that.
-They were told that the Planning Board is responding to what people were saying in the Winthrop Carter Open house.
+They were told that the Planning Board is responding to what people were saying in the Winthrop Carter Open House.
 They are trying to balance a lot of pieces from what the people have told them.